Beatless – Ep. 1

 Well…I am interested in Darling in the FranXX at least.

 What had me curious about this anime was the fact that this is a collaborative effort between Trigger and A-1 Pictures.
 It just struck out to me as peculiar since Trigger is the imaginative spiritual successor to Gainax and A-1 Pictures is a studio who’s at the mercy of the quality of what they’re given.
-Judging from this premiere, I think it’s safe to say Darling inherited more of Trigger’s DNA than A-1’s (though that occasional faux widescreen effect did remind me of A-1’s Boku Dake ga Inai Machi).
+Judging from this premiere, I think it’s safe to say Darling inherited more of Trigger’s DNA than A-1’s (though that occasional faux widescreen effect did remind me of A-1’s Erased).

 This show is definitely weird much like past Trigger/Gainax works but whether or not it’s a good kind of weird remains to be seen.
-Frankly, I thought it was really jarring just how serious this show takes itself for the most part only to then throw at me dinosaur monsters and a mech that grows a metal skirt and a pair of breasts upon transforming.
+Frankly, I think it’s really jarring just how serious this show takes itself for the most part only to then throw at me dinosaur monsters and a mech that grows a metal skirt and a pair of breasts upon transforming into its humanoid form.
 It’s like Darling has the more serious edge of Evangelion but also all the glorious stupidity of Gurren Lagann and I’m not yet convinced that the combination works here.